valkey-io/valkey-rfc/Bloom.md

 is at full capacity on primary node, we check whether the item exists or not.
 This check is based on the configured false positive rate.
 If the item is not found, the command results in scaling out by adding a new filter to the bloom object, adding the item to it, and then replicating the command verbatim to replica nodes.
-However, the replicated command can result in a false positive when it checks whether the item exists.
+However, the replicated command can result in a false-positive when it checks whether the item exists.
 In this case, the scale out does not occur on the bloom object on the replica.
 This can result in a slight different memory usage between primary and replica nodes which is more apparent when bloom objects have large filters.

 ### Non Scalable filters

 When non-scaling filters reach their capacity, if a user tries to add items to the bloom object, an error is returned.
 This default behavior is based on ReBloom.
-This helps keep the false positve error rate of the Bloom object to be what the user requested when creating the bloom object.
+This helps keep the false-positive error rate of the Bloom object to be what the user requested when creating the bloom object.

 A configuration can be used to provide an alternative behavior of allowing bloom objects to be saturated by allowing add operations (BF.ADD/BF.MADD/BF.INSERT) to continue without being rejected even when a filter is at full capacity.
-This will increase the false positve error rate, but a user can opt into this behavior to allow add operations to "succeed".
+This will increase the false-positive error rate, but a user can opt into this behavior to allow add operations to "succeed".

 ### Scalable filters